 The benefit to digitizing your entire extended family’s shoebox is that the memories will live on forever - let’s face it, that old shoebox isn’t going anywhere in a hurry.

-Add your now-digital media to a Memories page, which can act as a family tree for generations to come.
-Imagine your children’s children looking at and adding to an interactive timeline of their ancestors.
+Add your now-digital media to a Memories Timeline, which can act as a family tree for generations to come.
+Imagine your children’s children looking at and adding to an interactive Timeline of their ancestors.